Alvis Saladin: British Army

 The Saladin was used by B Sqn 16/5 Lancers during their defence of Nicosia airport in 1974 and subsequent armed recce operations under the banner of the UN.
 Saladins were also employed by the British Army in Northern Ireland during The Troubles.

 In 1975 Saladins of B Squadron 1RTR were moved from Pergamos Eastern SBA to assist with the defence of Nicosia Airport, this was a stand off with Turkish forces and UN forces.
-I served attached to B Squadron 1 RTR and was amongst the troops dispatched to Nicosia.